crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 The collection contains a parser for the SQL server authentication logs and a scenario to detect brute force.

-To install the collection from an admin powershell prompt run `cscli.exe collections install crowdsecurity/mssql`.
+To install the collection from an administrator prompt run `cscli.exe collections install crowdsecurity/mssql`.

-You will then need to update the acquisition file located in `C:\Program Files\CrowdSec\config\acquis.yaml` and add the following:
+Then you will need to update the acquisition file `acquis.yaml` located in the folder `C:\Program Files\CrowdSec\config\`.
+Add the following:

 ```yaml
 ---
 source: wineventlog